Existence, uniqueness and comparisons for BSDEs in general spaces: Inequalities for Stieltjes integrals

-\begin{proof} As the process $\nu_t$ is c\`adl\`ag and of finite variation, it is a (deterministic) semimartingale. $\mathfrak{E}(\nu_t)$ is then the standard Dol\'eans-Dade exponential of this process, and so its existence and basic properties can be seen in \cite[Thm 13.5 ff]{Elliott1982}.
-This guarantees the convergence of the infinite products considered, and that this solves the desired integral equation.
+\end{lemma} \begin{pf} As the process $\nu_t$ is c\`adl\`ag and of finite variation, it is a (deterministic) semimartingale. $\mathfrak{E}(\nu_t)$ is then the standard Dol\'eans--Dade exponential of this process, and so its existence and basic properties can be seen in~\cite{Elliott1982}, Theorem~13.5~ff.
+This guarantees the convergence of the infinite products considered and solves the desired integral equation.
 The nonnegativity result is clear by inspection.

 For the positivity result, we need only show that $\prod_{0\leq s\leq t}(1+\Delta\nu_s)>0$.
 By continuity of the logarithm, this is equivalent to showing that